Inside: Get the Restoration Hardware aged look for less in this easy step by step tutorial.

-Aged wood will naturally take on these variations over time, but since we don’t have the time for our wood to age or have an abandoned farmhouse at our disposal, you have to create the varied look in the wood.
+Aged wood will naturally take on these variations over time, but since we don’t have the time for our wood to age or have an abandoned farmhouse at our disposal, you have to create a varied look in the wood.
 To do this use a layering technique of different colors to “age” the wood, and so the grooves in the wood will “pick up” the different colors you use.

 Are you ready?
 Grab that piece of furniture and let’s get started!